christinereyes/liferay-docs/discover/portal/articles/commerce/01-catalog-management/02-products/01-images.markdown

    [options](/web/liferay/emporio/documentation/-/knowledge_base/7-1/options)
    for details on option templates and option values).
-Select an option value from the drop-down menu to associate the image with all of the product variants to which that value is assigned.If multiple option templates are active, you can select multiple values to associate the image only with that combination of options.
+Select an option value from the drop-down menu to associate the image with all of the product variants to which that value is assigned.
+If multiple option templates are active, you can select multiple values to associate the image only with that combination of options.